On various Carleson-type geometric lemmas and uniform rectifiability in metric spaces: Part 1: Abstract

 \section{Abstract}

-We introduce new flatness coefficients, which we call \emph{$\iota$-numbers}, for Ahlfors regular sets in metric spaces.
-We investigate the relation between Carleson-type geometric lemmas for $\iota$-numbers and other concepts related to quantitative rectifiability.
-We characterize uniform $1$-rectifiability in rather general metric spaces, and uniform $k$-rectfiability in Euclidean spaces, using $\iota$-numbers.
-The characterization of uniform $1$-rectifiability in the metric setting proceeds by quantifying an isometric embedding theorem due to Menger, and by an abstract argument that allows to pass from a local covering by continua to a global covering by $1$-regular connected sets.
-The Euclidean result, on the other hand, is a consequence of an abstract statement about approximation by generalized planes, which applies also to the study of low-dimensional sets in Heisenberg groups.
+{We introduce new flatness coefficients, which we call \emph{$\iota$-numbers}, for Ahlfors $k$-regular sets in metric spaces ($k\in \mathbb{N}$).
+Using these coefficients for $k=1$, we characterize uniform $1$-rectifiability in rather general metric spaces, completing earlier work by Hahlomaa and Schul.
+Our proof proceeds by} quantifying an isometric embedding theorem due to Menger, and by an abstract argument that allows to pass from a local covering by continua to a global covering by $1$-regular connected sets.